TakudzwaKangata/retailbox/README.md

 ## Contributing

 Contributions are always welcome!
-For bug reports or requests please submit an issue.
+For bug reports or requests please submit an issue..

 ## License